EigenMax/EigenMax.github.io/_posts/2020-3-19-Totally-Scientific-Guide-To-CSE.md

 - Teacher       : Ruth Anderson
 - Grade received: 3.8
 - Approval Score: 95%

 CSE 351 focuses on lower level programming.
 In particular, the class is mainly interested in things like memory allocation, pointers, etc. You also learn Assembly (yuck) and how to read it, as well as how computers read and interpret bits and how virtual memory works.
 Although everyone's experiences vary, I found the class to be really enjoyable.
 The homeworks weren't particularly hard, the TAs were nice, and the professor really cared about our education.
 There were definitely some concepts I couldn't grasp in that class, but I thought it was really cool to learn about how computers operate at the hardware/software interface, and it served as a nice segway to learn about the C programming language.

 ### CSE 332: Data Structures and Parallelism
 - Teacher : Ruth Anderson
 - Grade received: 3.8
 - Approval Score: 80%

 332 really hammers in the skills you need to become a successful software engineer.
 The course starts off by discussing implementations of stacks and queues, and then transitions into talking about more data structures, like priority queues and B-Trees.
 You also learn a lot of necessary sorting algorithms, as well as how hashing works.
 Personally, I struggled in this class.
 The projects are all partner-based, which turned out to be a double-edged sword.
 I appreciated the idea of a partner that could bail you out and help you succeed in the class, but, at the same time, I almost felt inadequate as a programmer.
 I didn't take any programming courses in the previous quarter, and I felt less confident in my programming skills in comparison to my peers.
 Nonetheless, the course is well-designed and well-taught, and I know many students see this class as a foundational cornerstone for their careers.
 As for me, I'm just glad I'm done with it.

 ### CSE 312: Foundations of Computing II
 - Teacher : Martin Tompa
 - Grade received: 3.5
 - Approval Score: 85%

 If you asked me what my approval rating of this course was on a different day, I may have given it a 50%.
 When I took this class, I absolutely detested it.
 Of course, some of it was due to the circumstances.
 It was a 9:30 lecture, the teacher didn't record his lectures, and his notes were honestly unreadable.
 I also didn't understand the material.
 In a vacuum, I thought 312 was a terrible class and I am absolutely glad I never have to take it ever again.
 Now, however, as a third year student, I am more comfortable with the content taught in this class, and I have come to appreciate everything that I learned.
 The curriculum for this course goes over the foundational statistics used in computer science.
 The concepts taught in this course have many cool applications, like machine learning.
 Some of the more important concepts are independence, continuous and discrete distributions, expectations, naive bayes, and maximum likelihood estimations.
 These concepts are all very prevalant in the field of computer science, and having a solid foundation of these concepts can only widen your career options.
 Definitely take it, and definitely invest a lottttt of time in understanding the content!

 ### 331: Software Design and Implementation
 I haven't taken it.
 Can't tell you what it's like but I heard it's boring.
 You probably don't need to invest much time in the class if you don't want to.

-# You're free to take Electives and Upper-level courses.
+# You're free to take Electives...
 Which ones do you take?
 ---

 ### CSE 333: Systems Engineering